 It will be the task of the recipients to adapt and customise the STAR training materials to their particular legal systems.

-STAR will facilitate this
+STAR will facilitate this by:

-by including spaces in the training materials for trainers to include national considerations, and prompt them to include such considerations (for example, in seminar training slides, there could be blank sections and time in the session devoted to delivering them), or to check if such issues apply to their context.
+including spaces in the training materials for trainers to include national considerations, and prompt them to include such considerations (for example, in seminar training slides, there could be blank sections and time in the session devoted to delivering them), or to check if such issues apply to their context.

-By using a spread of national and contextual case studies and examples throughout the training material.
+using a spread of national and contextual case studies and examples throughout the training material.

 Training materials developed under STAR will be aimed exclusively at the GDPR.